-- RO discharge water quality is directly influenced by intake river (Passur) water quality.
-Therefore, the EC, TDS, Cl-, BOD and COD were increased due to high values of the intake water.
-However, the proponent may intake the river water during low tide period of Passur river (if possible) in order to avoid sea water intake as much as possible.
-Chemical process of RO Plant should be adopted in such a way that will reduce the COD discharge and drinking water pH - The captive generators should be shut down or moved at a distance from the labor shed area after 9:00 pm for reducing the noise level. - Ensure use of the PPEs by the laborers working at construction yard.
+- Due to use of ground water, the RO rejected water quality has been improved.
+However, the sludge from the RO has to be managed properly by the RO operator i.e. AB Water. - The captive generators should be shut down or moved at a distance from the labor shed area after 9:00 pm for reducing the noise level. - Ensure use of the PPEs by the laborers working at construction yard.